luisrock/Master-Course-Date-Subtitle-For-Sensei/README.md

 == Description ==

-Every time a lesson is posted (published), related course page will show a subtitle saying "Updated in [date]", with a link to the same lesson.
+Every time a lesson is published (or updated, depending on the settings you choose), the related course page will show a subtitle saying "Updated in [date]", with a link to the same lesson.
 You can customize the phrase ("Updated in...") .
 Course backend page will have a metabox, so you can manually insert another date to show.

 == Installation ==